 A downspout extension is a length of pipe that is connected to bottom of the downspout and runs at a downward angle away from a building.

 Dry pond

-A dry pond is a man-made depression developed in parkland or recreation areas to capture surface runoff during major rains.
+A dry pond is a man-made depression created to capture surface runoff during major rains.

 Eavestrough

 An eavestrough is attached directly below the roofline.
 It collects stormwater from the roof and channels it to a downspout.